sidrafatima26/portfolio-website/README.md

 Explore my professional journey and key experiences in the "Experience" section.
 Discover the projects and roles that have shaped my career.

 ## Portfolio Projects
-Browse through a curated collection of projects that highlight my technical skills, creativity, and problem-solving abilities.
+Browse through a curated collection of projects made using React, JavaScript and Tailwind that highlight my technical skills, creativity, and problem-solving abilities.

 ## React Smooth Scroll
 Implemented smooth scroll functionality for all the sections